mbabey/2800-202210-BBY12/README.md

 ### Troubleshooting ###
 Things are bound to get messy at some point.
 There are many resources online which can be helpful for solving git-related issues. for example, [Oh Sh*t Git](ohshitgit.com).
 If things are really bad, get in touch with a team member.
-Code erasure would be unfortunate.